Everything you need to know about the Absa Siyasizana Programme for home loans.

 - This will be subject to you meeting the required home loan credit lending criteria.

-If you take up one of the solutions that result in a term extension, interest will continue to be charged and capitalised on the account, increasing the overall cost of credit.
+If you take up one of the solutions that results in a term extension, interest will continue to be charged and capitalised on the account, increasing the overall cost of credit.

 The maximum home loan term is 360 months, unless otherwise agreed.